-It is important to make sure that medical professionals have the necessary training to give women the safe, effective and individual advice that they deserve and need.
-The Faculty offers this training through its qualifications.
-In order to retain the skills and knowledge you need for these qualifications, you must recertify them every five years.
+It is important that medical professionals have the necessary knowledge & skills to give women the safe, effective and individual advice that they deserve and need.
+Recertification supports individuals to demonstrate they have maintained knowledge, skills and standards during their appraisals, with employers and for revalidation.

-Read more information and download supporting forms for Diploma or Nurse Diploma Recertification.
+- Read more information and download supporting forms for Diploma Recertification.

 Your recertification date